qtnc/swan/docs/stdlib.md

 - length: return the number of elements present in the set
 - remove(...items): remove one or more items from the set
 - toString: return a string like "<1, 2, 3, 4, 5>"

+## SortedSet: is Sequence
+A sorted Set is a collection of items, in principle all of the same type (although nothing is enforced), where items are always kept in order.
+Normally, as with sets, items in a sorted set may only be present once, but the rule may be circumvented (do it with caution).
+Another characteristic of sets beside the uniqueness of held objects is their ability to make set opations: union, intersection, difference and symetric difference

+- Constructor: SortedSet(sorter=::<, ...items): construct a set from individual elements and sort them using the sorter given
+- Operators: `-, &, |, ^, in`
+- Comparison operators: ==, !=

+Methods:

+- static SortedSet.of(sorter, sequences...): construct a sorted set from one or more concatenated sequences, sorting the items by the sorter given
+- add(...items, allowDuplicate=false): add one or more items.
+If allowDuplicate=true, then items are addded to the set regardless of they were already present; this breaks the uniqueness rule, it can be useful sometimes but do it with caution.
+- clear: empty the whole set
+- first: return the first (smallest) element of the set
+- lower(key): returns the nearest element present in the set that come after the key given, or return the argument given itself if it is present
+- last: return the last (largest) element of the set
+- length: return the number of elements present in the set
+- pop: remove and return the last (largest) element of the set
+- remove(...items): remove one or more items from the set
+- shift: remove and return the first (smallest) element of the set
+- toString: return a string like "<1, 2, 3, 4, 5>"
+- upper(key): returns the nearest element present in the set that come after the key given

 ## String: is Sequence
 A String holds an immutable sequence of UTF-8 characters.